Indecomposables live in all smaller lengths: On crowns in minimal representation-infinite ray categories

 \begin{proposition} Let $P$ be a minimal representation-infinite ray category containing at least one crown and one long morphism.
 Then there is a long morphism not occuring in a contour.

 \end{proposition}

-Unfortunately, the proof of this result is lengthy.
-To each crown we consider the pair of natural numbers $(n,t)$, where $2n$ is the length of the crown and $t$ is the sum $\sum _{i=1}^{n} (d(\rho_{i}) + d(\sigma_{i}))$ of the depths of all morphisms in $C$.
+We will explain now the general strategy how to prove this and we give the details in the following sections.
+To each crown $C$ we consider the pair of natural numbers $(n,t)$, where $2n$ is the length of the crown and $t$ is the sum $\sum _{i=1}^{n} (d(\rho_{i}) + d(\sigma_{i}))$ of the depths of all morphisms in $C$.
 The lexikographic order on the pairs $(n,t)$ induces a partial order on the set of crowns.
 We choose a minimal element $C$.
 Of course, each long morphism $\tau$ occurs in $C$, because otherwise $C$ induces a crown in $P/{\tau}$ contradicting the fact that $P$ is minimal representation-infinite.

 It is clear that we are in a self-dual situation: The minimal crown $C$ is also a minimal crown in the minimal representation-infinite ray-category $P^{op}$, that contains also a long morphism.
 Furthermore, the proposition holds for $P$ iff it holds for $P^{op}$.
 So if we have proved that $C$ has a certain property, it has also the dual property.